FAQs - OS Capital Investments

 Additionally, if a stock fund’s dividends are lower than its capital gains, the tax deduction rate will be 12.5%.
 Additionally, if the security is held for more than four years, no deduction for capital gains tax will be made.
 Furthermore, if an individual incurs a loss while selling securities within a given tax year, such loss can only be offset against the gain from other securities that are subject to taxation under this section; it cannot be carried over to the next tax year.

-OS Commodities provides its investors with a user-friendly online platform where they can easily track their investments.
+OS Capital Investments provides its investors with a user-friendly online platform where they can easily track their investments.
 If they need more information, they can also reach out to their salespeople.
 Additionally, investors can view their portfolio summary anytime they want by downloading the mobile app.

 To get prompt answers to your questions, get in touch with our Customer Support Relations team at Pk:+923330105502